Timeline of Ancient Egypt

 The New Kingdom was arguably the height of Egyptian civilisation.
 Dynasty Eighteen ruled from Thebes and included notable Pharaohs such as Hatshepsut (the most famous female ruler), Tuthmosis III (often called the Napoleon of Egypt) and Akhenaten, the "heretic" Pharaoh who introduced a form of monotheistic religion based on the Aten (the sun disc).
 Following the disruption caused by the Atenist heresy a new Dynasty was founded by a soldier and vizier Ramesses I. His successors Seti I and Ramesses II (Ramesses the Great) left their mark on the ancient world both in terms of their military campaigns and their building works.
 The kings of the Twentieth Dynasty took the name Ramesses to connect them with their illustrious predecessors, but they did not live up to the name.
 This was partly due to a mass displacement of people around the Mediterranean (caused by the Trojan War and the fall of the Mycenaean culture) and a series of poor harvests causing widespread famine.
 A confederation of races known as the "Sea Peoples" destroyed Egypt's historical enemy, the Hittites, and threatened Egypt's borders.
 By the end of the dynasty, Egypt was torn by civil war and the treasury was empty.

-Dynasties Twenty-one to Twenty-six
+Dynasties Twenty-one to Twenty-five

 During the New Kingdom there had been a marked increase in the power of the priests of Amun in Thebes.
 By the end of the Twentieth Dynasty, they owned two-thirds of the land granted to temples, nine-tenths of the ships and four-fifths of the factories.
 During the reign of Ramesses XI, the High Priest, Herihor, established a rival kingdom.
 On the death of Ramesses XI, Smendes (the first king of Dynasty Twenty-one) ruled from Tanis while a Dynasty of High Priests ruled from Thebes.
 Dynasty Twenty-two succeeded Dynasty Twenty-one in Tanis, but Dynasty Twenty-three (in Leontopolis) and Dynasty Twenty-four (in Sais) held also power towards the end of Dynasty Twenty-one.

 The kings of Napata had aligned themselves with Amun since the New kingdom, and moved into Egypt to re-establish central authority with their favoured god.
 They formed Dynasty Twenty-five.
 However, Egypt was also threatened by the Assyrian expansion.
 The attempts of the Nubian kings to defy the Assyrians resulted in the sacking of Thebes.
-Dynasty Twenty-six overlapped with Dynasty Twenty-five, and ruled with Assyrian approval but could do nothing to prevent the invasion by the Persians in 525BC.

-Dynasties Twenty-seven to Thirty-one
+Dynasties Twenty-six to Thirty-one

 The Persian king, Cambyses, subdued Egypt and established Persian control.
 However, their reign was not welcomed and guerrilla warfare continued for some time.
 When Darius II died in 405 B.C, Amyrtaeus (a prince of Sais) managed to take control briefly as the only member of Dynasty Twenty-eight.
 He was succeeded by the kings of the Twenty-ninth Dynasty who ruled from Mendes.
 They in turn were succeeded by the short-lived Dynasty Thirty before the Persians reasserted their control in 343 B.C with Dynasty Thirty-one.